Selling a Trucking Company

 8. Marine Services

-Fleet management – when you manage a small fleet, things are easy to keep track of.
+Fleet management – when you manage a small fleet, things are easy to track.
 Two or three vessels and their crews are no big deal.
-But as your business grows, and three vessels turn into 12 with routes and schedules around the world, it becomes difficult to pin down the details at any given moment.
+But as your business grows and three vessels turn 12 with routes and schedules worldwide, it becomes difficult to pinpoint the details at any given moment.
 Fleet management is only one of the many services that make sense for a growing company.
 From the daily logistics to maintenance schedules, our experts are well-positioned to manage your growing fleet.
 Are you thinking of selling your transportation and logistics company?
-We can help by getting you started with an exit plan.
+We can help you get started with an exit plan.

 9. Junk or Freight Hauling

-A standard trash can or regular trash pickup service will simply dump your junk into nearby landfills and walk away.
-Junk haulers help reduce the number of recyclable items that end up in landfills by ensuring materials get disposed of in an environmentally safe way.
-Junk Hauling simply refers to the process of picking up and hauling away unwanted junk from your home or business.
+A standard trash can or regular trash pickup service will dump your junk into nearby landfills and walk away.
+Junk haulers help reduce the number of recyclable items in landfills by ensuring materials get disposed of in an environmentally safe way.
+Junk Hauling refers to the process of picking up and hauling away unwanted items from your home or business.

-Freight hauling is the process of moving goods from point A to point B using a fleet of trucks or any other type of land, sea, or air transportation method.
+Freight hauling moves goods from point A to point B using a fleet of trucks or any other land, sea, or air transportation method.

 10. Waste Management

-Waste management is the collection, transport, processing, recycling, or disposal and monitoring of waste materials.
-Effective waste management services can save your business money and benefit the environment at the same time.
+Waste management involves collecting, transporting, processing, recycling, disposing, and monitoring waste materials.
+Effective waste management services can save your business money and benefit the environment.

 11. Towing

 A tow truck business transports these vehicles to repair shops, impound lots, and other locations as directed.
 Some tow truck businesses also offer emergency roadside assistance.
 Learn how to start an exit plan to transition your own towing company and whether it is the right fit for you.
-Get started by contacting Andrew Rogerson, Certified Business Broker, serving the state of California.
+Get started by contacting Andrew Rogerson, a Certified Business Broker serving California.

 12. Logistics

 The overall process of managing the collecting of resources, their storage, and transportation to their final destination.
-Transportation and logistics are now used widely in the business sector, particularly by companies in the manufacturing and wholesale distribution sectors, to refer to how resources are handled and moved along the supply chain.
+Transportation and logistics are now used widely in the business sector, particularly by manufacturing and wholesale distribution companies, to refer to how resources are handled and moved along the supply chain.
 Are you ready to sell your logistics company in California?
 Get started.

-Couriers can arrange to make precise pickups or deliveries to a specific individual, room, or department.
-Local Shipping — Businesses may need speedy delivery of important documents within a city.
-A courier business owner who says, “I want to sell my business” might approach a business intermediary – even if they are considering a transition plan.
+Couriers can arrange precise pickups or deliveries to a specific individual, room, or department.
+Local Shipping — Businesses may need speedy delivery of essential documents within a city.
+A courier business owner who says, “I want to sell my business,” might approach a business intermediary – even if they are considering a transition plan.

 Each of the above represents a niche within the market.
-For example, putting a trucking business for sale may look different than selling a distribution company.
-A transportation and logistics business for sale will look a lot different than a manufacturing business for sale.
+For example, selling a trucking business may look different than selling a distribution company, and a transportation and logistics business will look very different than a manufacturing business.

 Again – knowing where your business falls in among these categories can help you coordinate your buying and selling checklist, along with knowing the transportation and logistics market size.